KiraCore/Kira-Protocol-Documentation/spec/iteration-1/kip_51.md

 ### Resources Utilization

-Life resource utilization info should be displayed directly in the `kira` console tool, it should also be logged to that monitoring tools can tract peak traffic.
+Live resource utilization info should be displayed directly in the `kira` console tool, it should also be logged to that monitoring tools can tract peak traffic.

+### Backups

+When making backups of the blockchain state a sekai app must be halted in a graceful manner otherwise db will be corrupted and recovery from such snapshot would not be possible

 ## Security